By John Addyman

 When the business opened, Entrusted Care had three clients almost instantly.

 The process starts with a phone call and a consultation.
+That’s why devices like office phone systems can be instrumental for the business.

 “For some people, we have the consult meeting and they’re done,” said Jacobs.
 “After pointing family members in the right direction, we leave them with enough information to move forward without us.
 People who come to us with a crisis or a specific situation (for example, a spouse needs placement), that relationship normally lasts one to three months.
 We have customers who are ongoing (adult children living out of state with oversight of one or two parents who live here).
 We have some relationships we started in the beginning and still have them.
 It can continue for years.
 Also, we may see people for one to three months, everything is good.
 Then things change and they call us again; maybe we established home care but it got to the point where that wasn’t working anymore.
 So placement was required.
 We come in and are another part of the process for them.”